vincmazet/bip/_sources/filtering/convolution.md

 ## Definition

-Many image processing methods result from a modification of one pixel with respect to its neighbors.
+Many image processing results come from a modification of one pixel with respect to its neighbors.
 When this modification is similar in the entire image $g$, it can be mathematically defined using a second image $h$ which defines the neighbor relationships.
 This results in a third image $f$.